jensbehrmann/jens-website/content/publication/MALDIbioinf/index.md

 publication_short: In *Bioinformatics*

 abstract:
-Motivation
-Tumor classification using imaging mass spectrometry (IMS) data has a high potential for future applications in pathology.
-Due to the complexity and size of the data, automated feature extraction and classification steps are required to fully process the data.
-Since mass spectra exhibit certain structural similarities to image data, deep learning may offer a promising strategy for classification of IMS data as it has been successfully applied to image classification.

 # Summary.
 An optional shortened abstract.
 summary: We propose an adapted architecture based on deep convolutional networks to handle the characteristics of mass spectrometry data.